Last Updated on February 10, 2023 by Jeremy

 In fact, we’ve been exploring the region’s attractions nonstop for nearly three years and are just scratching the surface- there’s still so much more to see!

-A list of the museums we’ve featured to date is outlined below, starting with museums inside the city limits organized by relative popularity/name recognition.
+A list of the Pittsburgh museums we've featured to date are outlined below, starting with museums inside the city limits organized by relative popularity/name recognition.
 Most of the following charge admission, but some are free with recommended donations:

 - Phipps Conservatory – Oakland – A 100+ year-old botanical gardens featuring over a dozen rooms and many themed flower shows throughout the year.